Presidential Unit Citation (South Korea)

-The Republic of Korea Presidential Unit Citation (Korean: 대통령부대표창; Hanja: 大統領部隊表彰) is a military unit award of the government of South Korea that may be presented to South Korean military units, and foreign military units for outstanding performance in defense of the Republic of Korea.
+The Presidential Unit Citation (Korean: 대통령부대표창; Hanja: 大統領部隊表彰) is a military unit award of the government of Republic of Korea that may be presented to South Korean and foreign military units for outstanding performance in defense of the Republic of Korea.
 In recognition of allied military service to South Korea during the Korean War, all United States military departments were authorized the unit award for that period.

+Officially, South Korean Government does not have the term: 'Presidential Unit Citation (대통령 부대 표창)'.
+This is the one of 'Presidential Citation (대통령 표창)' which awarded to organizations such as local government, military unit, hospital and so on.

 Appearance and wear

 When the Republic of Korea Presidential Unit Citation is worn on the South Korea military uniform (right side) it is as a ribbon 1+3/8 in wide surrounded by a gold frame.
 The ribbon is white, with a 15/64 in red above blue Taeguk in the center.
 At the edge of the ribbon, on each side, are the following stripes: 13/64 in Hunter Green; 1/64 in White; 1/64 in Old Glory Red; 1/64 in white; 1/64 in Old Glory Red; 1/64 in white; 1/64 in Hunter Green.
 No ribbon devices are authorized for wear with this award, although a bronze service star on the ribbon can be observed on several portraits of Korean War veterans from the U.S. Armed Forces.